brightway-lca/randonneur/README.md

 Disaggregation is splitting one exchange into many.
 The `allocation` field is used to determine how much of the exchange passes to each new exchange.

+> [!NOTE]
+> `allocation` fields do not have to sum to one.

 The new exchanges start as **copies** of the original exchange, and are updating using the additional data provided.
-In other words, this functions more like an `update` than a `replace`.
-This is because the most common use case for disaggregation is to split one input or output among several regions, where almost all metadata for the child exchanges would be identical.

-`allocation` fields do not have to sum to one.

 The data format includes a list of new exchanges for each matched source: